IEEC4 – Fourth International Early Engines Conference

 The Fourth International Early Engines Conference (IEEC4), will take place 20-22 March 2026, in and around Bristol, United Kingdom.
 The format will be similar to previous IEECs, including publication of Conference Transactions.

-Event and Visits: Please note these visits are not covered by the conference ticket and detailed logistics have still to be confirmed.
-There aren’t large engine sites locally that can accommodate a large group of delegates, but do have a special location planned for Saturday evening.
-The variety of engine and IA sites locally precludes any opportunity for boredom!
+Please note visits are not covered by the conference ticket and detailed logistics have still to be confirmed.
+The variety of engine and IA sites locally precludes any opportunity for boredom, although there aren’t large single engine sites that can accommodate the whole group of delegates; however we do have a very special location planned for Saturday evening.

 Please note: Attendee numbers are limited to 70, so we encourage you to book early.